Cincinnati Music Hall: Venues

-The building also contains the Taft Suite, a private space that stores the restored panels of the historic Hook and Hastings Organ, and well as the Music Hall Foyer which is used as a gathering space for both larger performances and private events.
+The building also contains the Taft Suite, a private space that stores the restored panels of the historic Hook and Hastings Organ, and well as the Music Hall Foyer, which is used as a gathering space for both larger performances and private events.

 Architecture

 Cincinnati Music Hall was designed by architect Samuel Hannaford and is considered one of the last and best examples of the Victorian Gothic Revival Style.
-Some of the spaces most notable features include the steeply pitched gable roof, the corbelled brick, the tracery featured on the front windows, and the large Rose Window on the facade of the building.
-Additionally, the facility varies from a traditional performance hall in the fact that Music Hall is actually made up of 3 distinct and separate buildings; Music Hall, the North Exposition Building, and the South Exposition Building.
-The design also includes Carriage Passageways designed for easy entrance in the case of bad weather.
+Some of the spaces most notable features include the steeply pitched gable roof, the corbelled brick, the tracery featured on the front windows, and the large rose window on the facade of the building.
+Additionally, the facility varies from a traditional performance hall in the fact that Music Hall is actually made up of three distinct buildings; Music Hall, the North Exposition Building, and the South Exposition Building.
+The design includes carriage passageways designed for easy entrance in the case of bad weather.